Improvements Tied to Student Retention, Graduation, and More

 “The 15 measures of academic quality reviewed by U.S. News are important to us, and so are the critical issues of access, opportunity, and affordability,” said Dr. Marbach.
 “We are privileged to have standout programs and committed faculty who teach and mentor.
 It’s a combination that contributes to the success of the incoming first-year student as well as the graduating senior.”

 Among other factors that account for the ranking increase are slightly higher SATs and the percentage of GCU first-year students who graduated in the top 25 percent of their high school class.

 In recent years, GCU also has seen steady improvement in retention—that is, ensuring that students return each year to continue their studies at Georgian Court.
 For students who entered in Fall 2017 and returned in 2018 (the period examined by U.S. News), GCU’s average first-year retention rate was 77 percent, three points higher than the national average.

 And as of Fall 2019, retention has climbed to 79 percent for GCU students who started college last year.

 Behind the Numbers

 The gains are important given what is behind the numbers.
-Georgian Court’s historic mission to educate the underserved means that about 45 percent of GCU students qualify for Pell Grants and some 42 percent are the first in their families to go to college.
+Georgian Court’s historic mission to educate the underserved means that 43 percent of GCU students qualify for Pell Grants and 40 percent are the first in their families to go to college.
 For many of them, earning a degree is critical for social mobility, which allows them to expand the possibilities for their lives and careers.

 GCU was also measured on class size, and is particularly proud of the way class structures lead to meaningful interactions with faculty.